Ezinnem/cryptApp/README.md

 # cryptApp

-A web application that isplays the crypto market upate
+A web application that displays the crypto market update.